linuxlarp/linuxlarp/README.md

 - i started out on ZorinOS with a crappy laptop, learned a bit of skills and how to use the terminal
 - then i began using linux on severs in the cloud and learning a lot of networking, devops and skills from there
 - next, got a raspberry pi and really got into homelabbing and selfhosting with running programs, discord bots and more using docker, systemd and python on the debian platform for linux
-- then i fully made the switch to linux from windows being my daily drive, i started out with Pop!_OS, then went to Fedora COSMIC, Fedora KDE and now CachyOS KDE
+- then i fully made the switch to linux from windows being my daily drive, i started out with Pop!_OS, then went to Fedora COSMIC, Fedora KDE and now CachyOS KDE and Arch Linux KDE
-- and im currently daily driving CachyOS, and i use debian o my homelab
+- and im currently daily driving CachyOS, Arch Linux on my Thinkpad and Debian for my homela

-in basic sequence: Windows -> Linux on the Server -> Raspberry Pi -> Pop!_OS -> Fedora Linux (KDE Plasma/COSMIC DE) -> CachyOS (KDE Plasma)
+in basic sequence: Windows -> ZorinOS -> Linux on the Server -> Raspberry Pi -> Pop!_OS -> Fedora Linux (KDE Plasma/COSMIC DE) -> CachyOS (KDE Plasma) & Arch Linux

 # socials
 > disclaimer: ALL OPINIONS ARE MY OWN, AND ARE NOT CONTROLLED BY CORPORATE INTEREST OR ANY OVERSEEING AUTHORITY